bgaj203/gitlab-runners/README.md

 The baseline for this template is the Ultimate AWS ASG Kickstart and Lab Kit with Spot Support.
 It has many features and attibutes to learn about Autoscaling and spot and all of that is described here: https://gitlab.com/DarwinJS/ultimate-aws-asg-lab-kit/-/blob/master/README.md - It's worth it to read through the many features.

+### Scaling Testing
+- Scaling down testing is the easiest - simply launch the template with a Desired Capacity of 2 and Minimum Capacity of 1 and shortly after CloudFormation completes, the ASG will start scaling down.

 ### The Runner Part

 Runner Specific or Highlighted Features: